DevExpress/devextreme-documentation/concepts/05 UI Components/Form/20 Change Options at Runtime/15 Editor Options.md

-To change the options of an editor, get its instance first using the [getEditor(dataField)](/api-reference/10%20UI%20Widgets/dxForm/3%20Methods/getEditor(dataField).md '/Documentation/ApiReference/UI_Components/dxForm/Methods/#getEditordataField') method.
+To change the properties of an editor, get its instance first using the [getEditor(dataField)](/api-reference/10%20UI%20Widgets/dxForm/3%20Methods/getEditor(dataField).md '/Documentation/ApiReference/UI_Components/dxForm/Methods/#getEditordataField') method.
 After that, call the **option(optionName, optionValue)** or **option(optionName, options)** method of this instance.
 This approach is more typical of jQuery.

     <!--JavaScript-->
     $(function() {